 HOID 100a Introduction to Critical Theory

-Along with the course, the History of Ideas Program is also co-sponsoring a two day conference titled,
+Along with the course, the History of Ideas Program also co-sponsored a two day conference titled,

 The Many Dimensions of Herbert Marcuse